 An Official Website of the Commonwealth of Kentucky

 Kentucky historic resources survey has actively documented historic places across the Commonwealth for more than 50 years.
-Historic resources are surveyed through fieldwork and research, then this information is catalogued in the Kentucky Historic Resources Inventory (KHRI) database, which currently encompasses more than 100,000 surveyed buildings, sites and other structures.
+Historic resources are surveyed through fieldwork and research, then this information is cataloged in the Kentucky Historic Resources Inventory (KHRI) database, which currently encompasses more than 100,000 surveyed buildings, sites, and other structures.
 The process is designed to answer the questions "what historic sites exist and where are they?"

 Each historic site is documented with photographs, mapping, and a written description logged on a standardized form, and each is recorded as an entry in the survey database.
 The survey files are maintained at the Kentucky Heritage Council office at the Barstow House, 410 High Street, Frankfort.